Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 Can I use WPForms for free?

 Yes, you can use WPForms for free.
-There is a free plugin, WPForms Lite version you can always download at the WordPress.org plugins repository or via your WordPress blog.
+There is a free plugin, WPForms Lite, which you can download from the WordPress.org plugin repository or on your WordPress blog.

 Is WPForms Secure?

-WPForms uses the most advanced spam protection technology today.
-It incorporated third-party web security applications like a checkbox and Google reCAPTCHA.
+WPForms uses the most advanced spam-protection technology available today.
+It incorporated third-party web security applications, such as a checkbox and Google reCAPTCHA.

 Conclusion…

 WPForms is a powerful and feature-rich WordPress plugin for creating web forms.
-If your website needs to create a web form, collect payments, users’ information, request opinion, etc…
+It is ideal for websites that need to create web forms, collect payments and users’ information, request opinions, etc.

-You can use WPForms to achieve whatever the form needs are.
+You can use WPForms to achieve whatever the form needs.

 its a best contact form in wp but its sends too late contact in formation so i choose contact form7